-Using rat poison is one of the best methods of dealing with an infestation, but you should be looking at how to use rat poison responsibly so it doesn’t negatively impact other wildlife and those who you love.
+Using rat poison is one of the best methods of dealing with an infestation, but you should use rat poison responsibly to impact other wildlife and those you love negatively.

 If you adhere to the rules on this page, then you will be using rat poison responsibly, whilst keeping the success rate high.

 If you are suffering from a rat problem, or it is something that you regularly suffer from, then you should address it by sealing up common rat entry points to your property.
 If rats cannot get in, then you won’t have a rat problem in your home!